Employment and Contract Opportunities

 Education and Experience Requirements: A high school diploma or equivalent is required.
 Substantial computer skills are necessary, including a basic understanding of databases and spreadsheets.
 No licensure is required.
 Experience in data entry, typing, office management, bookkeeping and/or clerking is preferred.

-Applications: Submit an employment application, resume and cover letter in writing by regular U.S. Mail to the Wayne County Probate and Juvenile Court, Attn: Court Administrator, 107 W. Liberty Street, Wooster, Ohio 44691 or via email at courtadmin@waynecourts.org.
+Applications: Submit an employment application, resume and cover letter in writing to the Wayne County Probate and Juvenile Court, Attn: Court Administrator, 107 W. Liberty Street, Wooster, Ohio 44691 or via email at courtadmin@waynecourts.org.
 You must complete a Wayne County Employment Application and submit it with your resume and cover letter in order to be considered for this position.
 The application form may be found here: http://www.wayneohio.org/employment-opportunities.
 Complete applications will be reviewed on an ongoing basis.
 This position will remain open until filled.
 Applicants will be notified if selected for an interview.

 THE WAYNE COUNTY PROBATE AND JUVENILE COURT IS AN EQUAL OPPORTUNITY EMPLOYER.

-Date Posted: December 29, 2023; Application Deadline: until filled
+Date Posted: January 14, 2025; Application Deadline: until filled

 CONTRACT OPPORTUNITY: